AnghelLeonard/Hibernate-SpringBoot/README.md

 123. **[How To Fetch `Slice<entity>`/`Slice<dto>` Via `fetchAll`/`fetchAllDto`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllViaFetchAll)**

 **Story**: Spring Boot provides an *offset* based built-in paging mechanism that returns a `Page` or `Slice`.
 Each of these APIs represents a page of data and some metadata.
 The main difference is that `Page` contains the total number of records, while `Slice` can only tell if there is another page available.
-For `Page`, Spring Boot provides a `findAll()` method capable to take as arguments a `Pageable` and/or a `Specification`.
-In order to populate a `Page` containing the total number of records, this method triggers an `SELECT COUNT` extra-query next to the query used to fetch the current page .
+For `Page`, Spring Boot provides a `findAll()` method capable to take as arguments a `Pageable` and/or a `Specification` or `Example`.
+In order to create a `Page` that contains the total number of records, this method triggers an `SELECT COUNT` extra-query next to the query used to fetch the data of the current page .
 This can be a performance penalty since the `SELECT COUNT` query is triggered every time we request a page.
 In order to avoid this extra-query, Spring Boot provides a more relaxed API, the `Slice` API.
 Using `Slice` instead of `Page` removes the need of this extra `SELECT COUNT` query and returns the page (records) and some metadata without the total number of records.
 So, while `Slice` doesn't know the total number of records, it still can tell if there is another page available after the current one or this is the last page.
 The problem is that `Slice` work fine for queries containing the SQL, `WHERE` clause (including those that uses the query builder mechanism built into Spring Data), but it **doesn't work** for `findAll()`.
 This method will still return a `Page` instead of `Slice` therefore the `SELECT COUNT` query is triggered for `Slice<T> findAll(...);`.

 **Workaround:**
 The trick is to  simply define a method named `fetchAll()` that uses JPQL and `Pageable` to return `Slice<entity>`, and a method named `fetchAllDto()` that uses JPQL and `Pageable` as well to return `Slice<dto>`.
 So, avoid naming the method `findAll()`.